Introduction

 Low Body Weight / Rapid Weight Loss

-Being significantly underweight (typically less than 85% of ideal body weight) or losing weight too quickly can shut down ovulation.
-The body interprets low energy availability as a survival threat and redirects energy away from reproduction.
+Being significantly underweight (typically less than 85% of ideal body weight) or losing weight too quickly can stop ovulation.
+Low energy availability will turn on survival mode and redirect energy away from reproduction.
 This is a common trigger in individuals with eating disorders or intense dieting habits.

 Obesity or Sudden Weight Gain

-On the flip side, excess body fat—especially when gained rapidly—can disrupt the balance of estrogen and insulin, both critical to menstrual regulation.
+On the other hand, excess body fat could also disrupt the balance of estrogen and insulin, both critical to menstrual regulation.
 Obesity is also closely linked to PCOS, compounding the effects on ovulation.

 Excessive Exercise (Especially in Athletes)